Otumian-empire/swift-python/exercise2.md

 * `""` or `''` denote an empty string
 * '2' is not the same as 2.
 Why? this is because `'2'` is a `string` and `2` is an `integer` . `'2'` is a string because it is enclosed in a quote.
 * A string is basically a text of any characters or just a sentence
-* If you want an output say, `this is mashud's car` , then what you have to do is to use double quote. `Eg: "Mashud's car"` or you have to escape it. `Eg: 'Mashud\'s car'` .
+* If we want an output say, `this is mashud's car` , then what we have to do is to use double quote. `Eg: "Mashud's car"` or we have to escape it. `Eg: 'Mashud\'s car'` .
 We encourage the former.

 ## When to use `int` or `float`